eclipsegst/android-training/README.md

 Android Developer Nanodegree
 =============================

-This is a android traning project based on Nanodegree Courses build by Google in Udacity.
-You can find the course belowing.
+This is an android traning project based on Nanodegree Courses built by Google in Udacity.
+You can find the course below.

 Nanodegree Courses
 =============================